It is a complex mixture of lipids, proteins, and specific carbohydrates, secreted by the epithelial cells to the alveolar space.

-Pulmonary surfactant is more specifically 80% phospholipids, 12% corresponds to proteins and 8% to other lipids.
+Pulmonary surfactant is 80% phospholipids, 12% corresponds to proteins, and 8% to other lipids.

-Its main function is to reduce the surface tension at the air / liquid interface in the alveoli of the lung.
+Its primary function is to reduce the surface tension at the air / liquid interface in the lung’s alveoli.

-Premature babies who are born with immature lungs and have a deficiency of surfactant develop a syndrome of respiratory distress after being born.
+Premature babies born with immature lungs and a deficiency of surfactant develop a syndrome of respiratory distress after birth.

-The replacement therapy of pulmonary surfactant used in premature babies, during this last decade, has managed to significantly increase their survival and reduced the probability of significant pulmonary sequelae in the neonates.
+The replacement therapy of pulmonary surfactant used in premature babies during this last decade has significantly increased their survival and reduced the probability of significant pulmonary sequelae in neonates.

-Although premature babies are the primary population, treatment for respiratory diseases may play an important role in other diseases of this same type in full-term babies and older children.
+Although premature babies are the primary population, treatment for respiratory diseases may play an essential role in other diseases of this same type in full-term babies and older children.

-However, this therapy, in the case of adult patients, has not reached the level of success observed in the child population.
+However, in the case of adult patients, this therapy has not achieved the success observed in the child population.